 The list of Google penalties include issues that impact both large and small sites.
 But most of these have a component that especially impact authority and multi-site enterprises.
-We borrowed these 14 points from Bob Sakayama's big list (Google penalties
+We added to Bob Sakayama's big list (Google penalties

 ) and retooled the discussion toward enterprise solutions.